roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

 The `inginx.ingress.kubernetes.io/rewrite-target` annotation can be used to configure basic rewrite rules.
 To configure advanced rewrite rules, use the following annotations:

--   `nginx.ingress.kubernetes.io/server-snippet`: This annotation adds custom configurations to the Location block.
+-   `nginx.ingress.kubernetes.io/server-snippet`: This annotation adds custom configurations to the Server configuration block.
--   `nginx.ingress.kubernetes.io/configuration-snippet`: This annotation adds custom configurations to the Server block.
+-   `nginx.ingress.kubernetes.io/configuration-snippet`: This annotation adds custom configurations to the Location configuration block.

 Examples: